morulus/vendor/README.md

 include('foo');
 ```

-### Alias
+### Aliases
-To use alias use config.paths like in Require.js.
+You can set aliases with config.paths like in Require.js.
 ```
 include.config({
     paths: {